-Of the five Finger Lakes closest to Rochester, Canandaigua Lake has the most to offer visitors regarding activities.
+Of the five Finger Lakes closest to Rochester, Canandaigua Lake has the most to offer visitors in terms of activities.
 Located 30 minutes southeast of Rochester, the city is known for its historic downtown area, which features several charming shops, restaurants, and museums.
 Surrounded by stunning natural landscapes, Canandaigua Lake is a favorite spot for swimming, boating, and fishing.

 Plan Your Day Trip to Canandaigua